SafeCracker05/Guessed-Number-in-c-/README.md

 The final result, the guessed number, is displayed to the user.

 This code structure makes it clear and organized, enhancing readability and maintainability.

+Number Positioning Strategy:
+Each card is designed in a way that the numbers in the top-left corner contribute to the final sum, corresponding to the user's chosen number.
+Here's an analysis of the strategy:

+Top-Left Number:
+The number in the top-left corner of each card appears to play a crucial role.
+These top-left numbers are included in the array rep_arr[6], which is used for the final decimal representation.
+Card Structure:
+Each card has a 5x6 grid structure.
+Numbers are distributed to form a matrix, and the top-left number is often unique for each card.
+Calculation of the Final Sum:
+The final sum is calculated by adding the top-left numbers of the cards where the user has indicated their number is present (using the binary_arr array).
+By strategically placing numbers in the top-left corners of each card, the program ensures that the sum of these numbers corresponds to the user's chosen number.
+This design allows for an interactive and engaging guessing game where the user's input on each card narrows down the possibilities, ultimately leading to the identification of the chosen number.